 9. Reverse Grip Cable Rows

-This is good to build the thickness of your back.
+This is good for building the thickness of your back.
 With the reverse grip, you will get a much better contraction.
 So try this one out.

-With the reverse grip, your shoulder will be in a much safer position and you can feel more on your mid-back.
-Make sure that you are not rounding your lower back when you go forward.
+With the reverse grip, your shoulder will be much safer, and you can feel more on your mid-back.
+Ensure you are not rounding your lower back when you go forward.
 The neck and back should be straight.

 Targeted Muscles- lats, rhomboids, teres major